-Requirements: The customer-side cooling system is closed and depressurized.
+Prerequisite: The cooling system provided by the customer is closed and depressurized.
 The provided hose connections correspond to the turbopump connections.

 - 1. If necessary, use a dirt trap in the feed line. - 2.
 Insert the hoses for the cooling water feed line and return line as far as they will go into respective connections on the turbopump.